 - The Corporate Risk & Broking (CRB) segment continued to demonstrate growth during the pandemic.
 Organic growth within the CRB segment increased 4%, with North America leading this segment, followed by International and Western Europe, thanks to a combination of strong renewals of existing business and new business generation.
 Operating margin within the CRB segment was 19.2% vs. 15.2%, driven by revenue growth and cost containment methods put in place as a result of the pandemic.
 Increasing insurance rates (largely driven by account specific loss history) and retention (year-over-year increase) also contributed to these results.

 - Within the Investment, Risk & Reinsurance (IRR) segment (includes wholesale and reinsurance brokerage), second quarter 2020 revenue was $413 million, a 1% increase over the $409 million reported in the second quarter of 2019.
 Growth within reinsurance and wholesale brokerage was driven by new business wins and favorable renewals of existing accounts due to the combination of new business and renewals.
 Management also disclosed that its Max Matthiessen business is being sold.

 - The Business Delivery & Administration (BDA) segment reported revenue growth as a result of its acquisition of TRANZACT in the prior year.
 Organic growth was down 3% due mostly from a shift in timing partially offset by an increased in the client base within the Benefits Outsourcing sector.

-Other takeaways from the first quarter 2021 earnings call included:
+Other WLTW management observations from the earnings call include:

 Subscribe to MarshBerry’s Today’s ViewPoint blog for the latest news and updates and follow us on social media.